aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week12.rst

 * Finish defining a class to hold/represent post data from Facebook
 * Store data from Facebook in class instances
 * Do a little bit of data manipulation and write results to a CSV file

+You will also, for your Final Project Plan

 * Write a plan for your final project in English